 Strixhaven: A Curriculum of Chaos is the latest adventure from Wizards of the Coast, and the latest publication in the intersection of Dungeons & Dragons and Magic: The Gathering.
-It takes the setting of Strixhaven from Magic, and has reimagined and retooled it for 5th Edition D&D. What is Strixhaven, and why is it actually a great crossover point for these two games?
+It takes the setting of Strixhaven from Magic, and has reimagined and retooled it for fifth edition D&D. What is Strixhaven, and why is it actually a great crossover point for these two games?

 Strixhaven is an academy of mages, a cosmopolitan university made up of multiple campuses.
 So what does that mean for Strixhaven as a setting, a location in a world, and its place within an adventure?
 As a school, the characters are students which immediately dictates a different sort of adventure from the start.
 As a location, it is a very prestigious institution, perhaps the most in terms of educational halls for practitioners of magic.
 And it is diverse, especially within the context of the multiverse.
 It draws students and faculty from all races, lifestyles, and realms across the multiverse.
 Originally, Strixhaven is set on Orrithis in Arcavios, but the university can be rooted wherever it best fits the need of the campaign or adventure it is a part of.
 It can be placed within an original world, on the Material Plane of Eberron or Toril, or even set within an extraplanar nexus.